 Funding may be requested by a student to help defray expenses associated with a presentation at a professional meeting.
 These funds are expected to be supplemented by the department or college or both.
 Allowable expenses associated with a presentation at a professional meeting are travel, conference fees, or preparation of slides or posters for the presentation.

-It should be clearly stated what the department’s and/or college’s contribution will be to the student’s presentation at the professional meeting.
+It should be clearly stated what the department’s and/or college’s contribution will be to the student’s research or presentation at a professional meeting.

 Size of Grants

-When financial assistance is provided for expenses associated with a presentation at a professional meeting, an expense report must be filed shortly after the student’s return.
+When financial assistance is provided for expenses associated with a presentation at a professional meeting, an expense report must be filed shortly after the conclusion of the professional meeting.
 Reimbursements should be filed through your department as soon as possible and within no more than thirty (30) days, upon returning from the meeting.
 Requests for reimbursement submitted more than 30 days after the end of the meeting may not be approved.